alexzhangs/aws-cfn-vpn/README.md

    }
    ```

    For the regions without an AMI, you need to figure it out by yourself.
-Usually an AWS AMI with which the template works, will look like:
+Usually, an AWS AMI with which the template works will look like:

    ```
    Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type